Analyst reviewing weighted user data on a laptop in an office

 How does FUE play into a RISE renewal?

 RISE bundles are quoted in FUE, so the classification feeds straight into the renewal price.
-Walking in with a defensible, optimized count changes the starting position before discount talks even begin.
+Walking in with a defensible, optimized count changes the starting position before discount talks begin.

 What to do next